Alden

 Notable People Named Alden

-Alden Caleb Ehrenreich is an American actor known for his roles in Francis Ford Coppola's films Tetro and Twixt, as well as the Coen brothers' comedy Hail, Caesar!
+Alden Ehrenreich is an American actor who gained acclaim for his lead role in the 2016 film Hail, Caesar!

 Alden Albert Nowlan was a Canadian poet, novelist, and playwright.

-Alden Carter - Alden R. Carter is an acclaimed American writer known for his young adult novels and non-fiction, with numerous awards to his name and recognition as a notable Wisconsin author.
+Alden Carter - Alden R. Carter is an acclaimed American writer best known for his award-winning young adult novels and non-fiction.

-Alden Sprague Sanborn was an American lawyer, politician, and judge who served as the 7th Mayor of Madison, Wisconsin and as County Judge for Dane County, Wisconsin.
+Alden Sprague Sanborn was an American lawyer, politician, and judge who served as Mayor of Madison and held various judicial and legislative roles in Wisconsin.

-Alden Glenwood Glauch was a major general in the United States Air Force, known for his service as commander of the Twenty-First Air Force at McGuire Air Force Base, New Jersey.
+Alden Glenwood Glauch was a major general in the U.S. Air Force who commanded the Twenty-First Air Force at McGuire Air Force Base in New Jersey.

-Alden W. Clausen - Alden Winship "Tom" Clausen was a prominent figure who served as President of the World Bank from 1981 to 1986 and held leadership positions at Bank of America.
+Alden W. Clausen - Alden Winship "Tom" Clausen served as President of the World Bank from 1981 to 1986 and was president and CEO of Bank of America in 1970 and again in 1986.

-Alden R. Hatch was an American writer, known for being the son of May D. Hatch and Frederic H. Hatch, the founder of a successful Wall Street stock brokerage firm, and the brother of Eric S. Hatch, a well-known writer and screenwriter.
+Alden R. Hatch was an American writer, the son of a Wall Street broker and brother of novelist and screenwriter Eric S. Hatch.

-Alden Sanborn - Alden Ream "Zeke" Sanborn was an American rower and Olympic gold medalist who later became a United States Naval Aviator.
+Alden Sanborn - Alden Ream "Zeke" Sanborn was an American rower who won a gold medal in the men's eight at the 1920 Olympics and served as a U.S. Naval Aviator.

-Alden Todd was an American author known for his popular guide on library research, "Finding Facts Fast," and his award-winning book "Justice on Trial: The Case of Louis D. Brandeis."
+Alden Todd was an American author acclaimed for his book "Finding Facts Fast" and for winning a Silver Gavel Award for "Justice on Trial: The Case of Louis D. Brandeis."

-Alden Bradford was a multi-talented American figure, known for his roles as a politician, clergyman, and author, and for serving as the 5th Massachusetts Secretary of the Commonwealth.
+Alden Bradford was an American politician, clergyman, and author who served as the fifth Massachusetts Secretary of the Commonwealth.

-Alden Vaughan - Alden T. Vaughan is an American historian known for his research on the relationships between Native Americans and non-native settlers in the 17th and 18th centuries.
+Alden Vaughan - Alden T. Vaughan was an American historian at Columbia University, renowned for his research on Native American and settler relations in 17th-18th century New England, with his works widely held in libraries.

 Maria Fernandez